Best Microbiology Laboratory Techniques in Pharmaceuticals

 – Wrap materials to avoid contamination.

-– Unload materials directly into cabinet.
+– Unload materials directly into the cabinet.

 Transferring materials into a safety cabinet

-In preparing materials for sterilization they should be wrapped.
-This will enable removal of an outer layer when the material is transferred to environments of higher quality or lower bioburden.
-For example, when transferring items from a laboratory into a Laminar flow or Biological Safety Cabinet.
+Materials for sterilization should be wrapped.
+This will enable the removal of an outer layer when the material is transferred to environments of higher quality or lower bioburden.

 Transferring materials out of a safety cabinet

-Microbiology laboratory techniques in Media preparation
+Microbiology laboratory techniques in media preparation

 Importance of media

-Media is a nutrient used for growing bacteria, yeasts and molds in containers.
-If the media is poorly prepared it may not support growth and important micro-organisms may not be detected.
+Media is a nutrient used for growing bacteria, yeasts, and molds in containers.
+If the media is poorly prepared, it may not support growth, and important microorganisms may not be detected.

-A test may read “negative”, but the result may be due to poor media preparation that has not supported growth.
+A test may read “negative,” but the result may be due to poor media preparation that has not supported growth.

 Or, a test may read “positive” because the media itself was contaminated.

-How to store dehydrated Media?
+How do you store dehydrated Media?

 General guidelines for the storage of dehydrated media include: